 As parents, we worry about what dangers might befall our children as they navigate the teenage years and we strive to create safe environments.
 Sometimes, however, we allow our fears to override logic.
 For example, rather than focusing on the issues that ca

 use school violence or bullying—which undoubtedly are more difficult to fix—we carefully craft zero-tolerance policies and spend money on metal detectors.
-Joyce Carol Oates, in her novel Big Mouth & Ugly Girl, reminds us that our best weapons against fear are compassion and truth.
+Author Joyce Carol Oates, in her novel Big Mouth & Ugly Girl, reminds us that our best weapons against fear are compassion and truth.